-The Department of Social Protection (DSP) provides employment support and advice to jobseekers nationwide.
+The Department of Employment Affairs and Social Protection (DEASP) provides employment support and advice to jobseekers nationwide.

-Many DSP social welfare local offices and employment services offices are now Intreo centres.
+All DEASP employment services offices are now Intreo Centres.

-Employment services are an integrated part of the Intreo service but in some locations the Intreo service is not fully operational.
-If you do not have a local Intreo centre you can make a claim for a jobseeker's payment at your local social welfare office and you can register for employment services at your local employment services office or Local Employment Service (LES) office (which operate in 24 disadvantaged areas).
+If you do not have a local Intreo Centre you can make a claim for a jobseeker's payment at your local Social Welfare Branch Office and you can register for employment services at your Local Employment Service (LES) office.

 |What is activation?

-People aged under 62 who do not engage with the activation process may have their payment reduced and can subsequently be disqualified from their payment for up to 9 weeks.
-Jobseekers aged over 62 do not have to engage with the activation process.
+People who do not engage with the activation process may have their payment reduced and can subsequently be disqualified from their payment for up to 9 weeks.
+Jobseekers aged over 62 may not have to engage with the activation process.

-JobPath is a new employment activation programme that is intended to help jobseekers find and retain full-time employment.
-The Department of Social Protection selects clients for JobPath on a random basis.
+JobPath is an employment activation programme that is intended to help jobseekers find and retain full-time employment.
+The DEASP selects clients for JobPath on a random basis.
 You cannot apply to go on JobPath.
 Supports from JobPath are aimed at people who are long-term unemployed and people who are newly unemployed but who may need intensive support to find work.

 If you are selected for JobPath you will be referred to a JobPath company.
 There are two companies - Seetec and Turas Nua.
 You will be assigned to a personal adviser who will assess your skills, work experience and work goals.
 The adviser will draw up a Personal Progression Plan with you which will include a series of activities and actions designed to help you get a job.
 These might include work experience, training and other relevant supports.
 You will be given career advice and helped with CV and interview preparation.
 You can also get support and advice about starting your own business.

-If you are registered with Jobpath you are not eligible for DSP employment support schemes (such as Tús or Community Employment).
+If you are registered with Jobpath, you are not eligible for DEASP employment support schemes (such as Tús or Community Employment).

 Services available to jobseekers

 Employment services are available to all EEA nationals.
-If you are from outside the EEA you should contact your local Intreo centre or social welfare office to check your eligibility.
+If you are from outside the EEA you should contact your local Intreo Centre or Social Welfare Branch Office to check your eligibility.
 You need a Personal Public Services (PPS) number to register for employment services.
 In some cases you will be directed to these supports through the Department’s activation process.
 If you are not claiming a payment or are not engaged in activation (for example, if you are over 62) you can also access some of these supports directly, although in some cases priority may be given to people getting a jobseeker’s payment.
 The services and supports include: